bartam/windowSwitcher/readme.md

 * Create names for windows
 * Start individual or all windows.

+## Motivation
+Multiboxing 12+ accounts on EQEMU is hard.
+As each windows is named the same, I had no easy way to locate and switch to a specific account.
+Every time I'd need to loot something, it would be 30 seconds of Alt+Tab until the right account came up.

+This Application was made to solve that problem.
+Paired with MQ2AutoLogin, each account is started through the application and I navigate to the correct account by selecting it in the list.

 ## Notes

+* Names are sorted alphabetically.
+I use a naming scheme of "{group #} - {class}" to organize the list.

 * Unique names aren't enforced, but are recommended.
 You may experience problems saving/deleting on items sharing the same name.